Skip to main contentSkip to content

 How Alabama stacks up

 At $1,825 per year for full coverage, Alabama drivers pay 2% more than the national average of $1,789.
+That makes it the 20th most expensive state across 50 states + D.C. in our 2026 ranking.
 Above-average uninsured driver rate (19%) drives up UM/UIM premiums.

 Premiums vary widely within Alabama based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.